mel-project/docs.themelio.org/content/try-themelio/auditor-node.md

 $ themelio-node --listen 127.0.0.1:11814 --database ~/.themelio-blocks
 ```

-`themelio-node` strives to have sane default options, and the only required arguments are where to listen to for RPC calls, and where to store the blockchain.
-By default, it connects to a few default bootstrap nodes and uses mainnet validation rules.
+`themelio-node` strives to have sane default options, and by default, it connects to a few default bootstrap nodes and uses mainnet validation rules.
 You should see output similar to the following:

 ```text
 2022-05-15T02:20:51Z INFO  themelio_node] themelio-core v0.6.6 initializing...